-Making Life Richer is here with an awesome easy homemade hummus recipe that you can make.
+Making Life Richer is here with an awesome easy homemade hummus without tahini recipe that you can make.
 Tahini is typically a staple with hummus recipes, but we don’t often have it on hand.
 This recipe is simple and flavorful, you won’t even miss the tahini.
 We make this dip for parties and even to pack in healthy lunches.
 Thank you to Lisa for this easy and healthy recipe!
 You will never buy store bought hummus again.
 Simple recipes helps us save money and eat healthier.
 Read on to see how to make your hummus without Tahini.

 Imagine showing up at your friend’s house for Book Club.
 You walk in and see this amazing spread of all the wonderful foods that everyone has contributed for the evening.
 And you think, “Will they turn their noses up at my hastily put together offering?”
 No need to worry.
 I’ve got you covered!
 Lisa, from Making Life Richer is here today to share an easy homemade hummus recipe that you can make at home without tahini!

 If you are like me, between kids, after-school activities, work, house, and pets, I always forget to set aside the time to prepare a complicated dish.
 Or even a non-complicated dish that requires a lot of prep or cooking time.
 Hummus is one of those things that people tend to be impressed with if it is homemade, but the secret is that it is so easy to make!

 If you don’t want to whip up something from scratch you can just stop by the store on the way, but let’s not mention the fact that I am usually running too late to stop at the store.
 We’ll just ignore that.
 And, to be honest, I’d rather save the money spent on that last minute grocery store stop for a date night with my husband.
 But that doesn’t mean I want to show up at an event empty handed or with something really sloppy.
 I just like to be cost efficient at the same time.